Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

   * [Migrate Logging configuration from Azure DevOps variables to JSON parameters file](#migrate-logging-configuration-from-azure-devops-variables-to-json-parameters-file)
   * [Migrate Hub Networking configuration from Azure DevOps variables to JSON parameters file](#migrate-hub-networking-configuration-from-azure-devops-variables-to-json-parameters-file)

+>Note: For steps #3 - #9 above, there are scripts available to automate generating the JSON and YAML configuration files for environments.
+Refer to the [Configuration Scripts](./configuration-scripts.md) documentation for more information.

 ---

 ## Step 1 - Create Service Principal Account & Assign RBAC